-4. Laboratory notebook and analytical reports.
+1. Laboratory notebook and analytical reports.

 Student must regularly update their laboratory notebooks.
-The lecturer will periodically review this laboratory notebook, which must be submitted at the end of the course before the deadline set by the lecturer.
+The lecturer will periodically review this laboratory notebook, and it will be evaluated by pairs through a rubric.

 EVALUATION

 To pass the course students must attend at least 90% of the seminars and laboratory sessions.
 The system of evaluation is as follows: